-Welcome to the sous vide time and temperature calculator.
-To view the time and temperature information for an item just select it from the menu below.
+Welcome to the Amazing Food Made Easy sous vide time and temperature charts.
+To view the recommended cooking suggestions for an item just select it from the menu below.
 You can also view all the sous vide time and temperatures.

 What Would You Like to Sous Vide?

-How to Sous Vide Beef Ribs
+How to Sous Vide Beef Back Ribs

 Beef ribs aren't nearly as common as their pork counterparts but when cooked properly they can be really great.